robc79/desk/Diary.md

 Signed up to Wasabi for S3 bucket access at a fixed price per month.
 Get a one month free trial.

+Allowing uploads, seems I can only have one handler per page when using a file upload form.